-Press down lightly on the operating handle and pull out the lock down pin, as shown in Figure 2.
+Press down lightly on the operating handle and pull out the lock down pin.
 Gently release the downward pressure and hold the arm allowing it to rise to its full height.
 Use the lock down pin when carrying the saw from one place to another.
-Always use the carrying handle to transport the saw or the hand indentations shown in Figure 2 and 4.
+Always use the carrying handle to transport the saw or the hand indentations shown in Figure 4.